0cjs/8bitdev/src/objects.md

 __Split heap:__ this is effectively two heaps of variable size with cons cells in the top half and obdata in the bottom half.
 Each grows towards the other and is GC'd separately.
-This should make allocatio more efficient and also removes the need to have separate tags to distinguish obdata blocks from cons cells, since we know them by which heap they're in.
-Given that the %01 tag is currently unused, smallint could be moved to that and it frees up bit 1 (%1x and %0x), which could be used for GC or perhaps to help extend the address space.
+This should make allocation more efficient and also removes the need to have separate tags to distinguish obdata blocks from cons cells, since we know them by which heap they're in.
+This would free up bit 1 (tags %1x and %0x) to be used for GC or perhaps to help extend the address space.

 __Tiny Heap__ for very small memory systems: